Inside Scoop: This delicious high fiber meal plan will help curb your sugar cravings and kick start weight loss.

 The most important aspect of any meal plan is that it should be simple, realistic, and enjoyable.
 Don’t force yourself to eat foods that you don’t like simply because you saw an article claiming that they’re the next miracle food.
 Also, figure out what works for you and what foods make you smile, so that you know you are going to enjoy the meals you have lined up in the weeks ahead.

-In addition, a balanced meal plan is generally made up of:
+In addition, a balanced high fiber meal plan is generally made up of:

-- Whole foods containing all your macronutrients: slow release carbohydrates that contain plenty of fiber, healthy fats and good quality protein.
+- Whole foods containing all your macronutrients: slow release carbohydrates like beans that contain plenty of fiber, healthy fats and good quality protein.

 - Breakfast that is rich in fiber, protein and healthy fats.
 We also like to have our fruits in the morning.